Acesmndr/editorjs-imageandtext/README.md

 ![](https://badgen.net/badge/Editor.js/v2.0/blue)

-# Personality Tool
+# Image and Text Tool

-Personality Tool for the [Editor.js](https://editorjs.io).
+Image and text Tool for the [Editor.js](https://editorjs.io).

 ![](https://capella.pics/064afd7b-b67e-482b-b92a-d445b098def2.jpg)

 ## Features

-This tool allows you to create Personality block in your articles.
+This tool allows you to create Side by side image and text blocks

 **Note** Tool requires server-side implementation for image uploading.
 See [backend response format](#server-format) for more details.